2018 ARCHAEOLOGICAL FIELD SCHOOL

 $420 per person ($370 for Strawbery Banke members) per session

 Available Credits: Students may arrange to receive academic credit through their university.
-Students who have successfully received credit for the Strawbery Banke field school in the past have arranged an independent study with their program.
-The field school director is available to discuss requirements with students’ academic advisors.
+Students who have received credit in the past have arranged an independent study with their program.
+The field school director is available to discuss requirements with students’ advisors.

 Room and Board: Students are responsible for their own accommodations and transportation.
-A very limited number of spaces in museum housing may be available.
-Inquire with field school director Alix Martin.
+A limited number of spaces in museum housing may be available – please inquire.